CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 - Windows 8.1/Windows Server 2012 R2 or later
     - Note1: WPR is not supported on Win8.1/WS2012R2(you cannot use -wpr)
     - Note2: WPR with boottrace is supported form Windows 10 RS3(you cannot use '-SetAutoLogger -WPR' on Win10RS2 or earlier version)
-    - Note3: -TTD is supported from Windows10 RS5

 # What UXTrace can do
 - Capture ETW trace(-Start -<TraceName>)